 - At x=0 there is no curvature at all.

 Now we try to connect the snippets, and I guess, the sketched curve already looks familiar.
 We have rediscovered the characteristic features of sine (or cosine) functions without solving the equation.

 The equation even gives us a first taste of an important concept in physics: Symmetry.
 It is symmetric with respect to time, in physics lingo.
 If we replace t by -t nothing happens, as there is only t squared.
 ‘Nothing happens’ translates to: If we have found solution x(t) (sine, cosine, combinations of them) we can replace t by -t in the solution and the result is another valid solution.

 If we would add friction to it, that will change: Typical friction forces are functions of the velocity – so the first derivative of x with respect to time enters the equation and the infamous arrow of time cannot be reverted again.
-Now replacing t by -t would result in replacing something like exponential decay by exponential rise which does not make happen
+Now replacing t by -t would result in replacing something like exponential decay by exponential rise.